sostheim/lbex/README.md

 # NGINX Based External Kubernetes Service Load Balancer
 ## Overview

+The Load Balancer - External (LBEX) is a Kubernetes Service Load balancer.
+LBEX works like a cloud provider load balancer when one isn't available or when there is one but it doesn't work as desired.
+LBEX watches the Kubernets API server for services that request an external load balancer and self configures to provide load balancing to the new service.

-The Load Balancer - External (LBEX) provides the ability to:
+LBEX provides the ability to:
 - Service network traffic on any Linux distribution that supports the installation of [NGINX](http://nginx.org/en/), running:
     -  on bare metal, as a container image or static binary
     -  on a cloud instance, as a container image or static binary